Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 </div>
 Successful interaction between different subsystems within the CubeSat architecture is mandatory to ensure cohesive integration & functionality.
 The diagram above shows the base-level flow of power, data, and commands throughout the spacecraft.
 Some components that would constantly interface with each other back and forth (e.g. EPS/Flight Computer) have been simplified to a uni-directional arrow for organizational purposes.
 A ground station block is also included to define downlink/uplink communication pathways.

 In terms of on-board power, the solar panels will gather energy from the sun, which will be transferred/stored in the battery in the form of usable power.
-The EPS (Electrical Power Subsystem) will monitor the battery's power storage and act as the primary distributor of power to rest of the spacecraft.
+The EPS (Electrical Power Distribution Subsystem) will monitor the battery's power storage and act as the primary distributor of power to rest of the spacecraft.

 The red data distribution arrows stem from multiple components that will be gathering external data such as RSO imagery (Camera) or the direction of the sun (sun sensor).
 The On-Board Computer (OBC) serves as the central hub for all data, interpreting it & sending necessary info through the communication subsystem to be downlinked to the ground station.